microsoft/react-native-windows-samples/samples/ContinuousIntegration/README.md

-# ContinuousIntegration - React Native for Windows
+# Continuous Integration - React Native for Windows

 Whether you're building a new React Native Windows project or adding Windows support to an existing React Native project, at some point you may want to set up continuous integration.
 This would ensure that your project and native module continue to work despite updates to either
 - the app or module itself,